 Advising: The ODS staff is available to advise students in areas such as classroom accessibility, residence hall concerns, academic goal setting, and referral to other campus services.
 The program has found over the years that situations are best addressed before they become a crisis, so wise students should discuss concerns early.
 Academic advising concerning courses and requirements for degree completion are not the resposibility of the ODS staff.

 Early Registration: Students with disabilities are afforded early registration privileges.
 Students with disabilities may present stamped forms to the Registrar or use MILO during a special advance registration period.
 We encourage all eligible students to register during this time in order to register for classes that may better fit their diability issues.
 Students who have been out of classes for one semester or more should contact the ODS Office to make sure they are eligible to register early.

 Equipment: The ODS Office has a very limited equipment inventory that is available to loan to students on a semester basis.
-Equipment currently includes manual wheelchairs, electric motorized scooter, tape recorders and players and a laptop computer.
+Equipment currently includes manual wheelchairs, electric motorized scooter, and tape recorders and players.
 A Braille printer, large print screen computers and scanners are available in the Study Center of the Drinko Library.
-Located in Prichard Hall is a CCTV, a TTY and assistance with telephone relay services and software programs – Jaws and Open Book – that will read text to students.
+Located in Prichard Hall is a CCTV, software programs – Jaws and Open Book – that will read text to students.